cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- e.g. "User_ID" for a users table
 - option 2: Partition Key + Sort Key (HASH + RANGE)
 	- combination must be unique for each item
-	- data is grouped by parition key
+	- data is grouped by partition key
 	- e.g. usersgames table, "User_ID" for partition key and "Game_ID" for sort key

 ### Read/Write Capacity Modes